Log Cabins & Lodges in England

 Which services are available at the log cabins in England?

-Are the log cabins in England pet-friendly?
+Are the log cabins in England suitable for holidays with children?

 Do the log cabins in England usually come equipped with a fireplace or a swimming pool?